What Is Discovery Process in Texas Family Law?

 A common hurdle in getting a fair settlement in a Texas divorce is determining the value of the couple’s assets and liabilities and the amount of their current income.
 As many people know, each spouse owns one-half of the entire community estate.
 The community estate consists of all assets and liabilities acquired during the marriage.
 To divide this fairly in a divorce, it is vitally important for the parties and the court to know all the assets and liabilities and their approximate values.
+The process of obtaining this information is called discovery.

 How is Child Support Affected During the Discovery Process?